 India Factsheet

-Inherited from the British colonial Raj, India's modern educational system is similar in many ways to the British educational system.
-After Independence in 1947, modern India began to focus on its industrialization strategy and creating a pool of talented human resources for industry.
-Focus shifted to building elite tertiary institutions rather than on primary education.
+Inherited from the British Colonial Raj, India's modern educational system is similar in many ways to the British educational system.
+After Independence in 1947, Modern India began to focus on its industrialization strategy and creating a pool of talented human resources for fuelling economic development.
+Focus shifted to building elite tertiary institutions rather than strengthening primary education.
 India's first Prime Minister, Jawaharlal Nehru insisted on the foundation of elite technological training in engineering and management as a first step towards this larger objective.
-With a greater focus in recent years on reforming higher education, adapting the American semester system model and the use of credits and letter grades, in addition to far-reaching reforms in the national higher secondary school exams, more changes are bound to be in the offing.
+There has been a greater focus in recent years on reforming higher education, by adopting the American semester system model and the use of credits and letter grades.
+In addition to far-reaching reforms in the national higher secondary school exams, more changes are bound to be in the offing.

 Post-secondary Education: B.A. / B.Sc. / B.Com 3 years